groundflyer/groundflyer.github.io/src/content/articles/ripple-shader.rst

 * Lookup radius also can be calculated accurately using velocity and Life Expectancy values instead of empirical fitting.

-* Wave combination should be done simulating interference.
+* Waves combination should be done simulating interference.
 Probably it requires complex numbers support.